goanpeca/ATE.org/src/ATE/org/actions_on/program/README.md

   - 'V' = Validation ➜ hods the programs for the Design Engineers, thus the **R&D department**.

-  - 'C' = Characterisation ➜ holds the programs for the Quality Engineers, thus the **QUALITY department**.
+  - 'Q' = Quality ➜ holds the programs for the Quality Engineers, thus the **QUALITY department**.

-  - 'Q' = Qualification ➜ holds the programs for the Qualification Engineers, thus the **QUALIFICATION department**.
+  - 'q' = Qualification ➜ holds the programs for the Qualification Engineers, thus the **QUALIFICATION department**.

 `Designator` ➜ MIR/FLOW_ID, depends on the `Flow`